- B.A., Biology modified with Psychology, Dartmouth College

 - J.D., Law, University of Utah - S.J.
 Quinney College of Law.
 Project: Certificate in Environmental and Natural Resources Law

 - M.P.H., Public Health, Johns Hopkins University - Bloomberg School of Public Health.
 Project: Certificate in American Indian Health

 Heather Tanana, JD, MPH (Diné) is an Assistant Professor (Research) & Wallace Stegner Center Fellow at the S.J.
 Quinney College of Law.
 Heather is experienced in state, federal, and tribal courts and clerked at the U.S. District Court for the District of Utah.
 She also founded the Indian Law Section of the Utah State Bar Association.
-In recognition of her work related to Tribal communities and the pandemic, Heather was awarded 2020 Attorney of the Year from the Energy, Natural Resources & Environmental Law Section and the Jimi Mitsunaga Excellence in the Law Award from the Utah Minority Bar Association.
+In recognition of her work related to Tribal communities, the environment, and public health, Heather has received recognition and awards from the Natural Resources & Environmental Law Section of the Utah State bar, the Utah Minority Bar Association, and the Environment, Energy, and Resources Section of the American Bar Association.

 Heather is also Associate Faculty at the Johns Hopkins Center for Indigenous Health, where she works with the Center’s Training team on developing and teaching Institute courses and collaborates on health policy related work.
 She holds a Master of Public Health from the Bloomberg School of Public Health - Johns Hopkins University, where she was inducted into the Delta Omega Public Health Honorary Society.